hedyhli/site/content/posts/2024-04-10-vim-column-editing/index.md

----
-title: "Vim visual block mode for column editing"
++++
+date = '2024-04-10T05:22:46Z'
-description: The visual block mode in Vim/Neovim is quite powerful.
-You can use it for "column" editing and vertically pasting blocks of text similar to paste(1).
+description = 'The visual block mode in Vim/Neovim is quite powerful.
+You can use it for "column" editing and vertically pasting blocks of text similar to paste(1).' draft = false footnotes_heading = 'Footnotes' outputs = ['html', 'gemtext'] slug = 'vim-column-editing' tags = ['howto'] title = 'Vim visual block mode for column editing'
-date: 2024-04-10T13:22:46+08:00
-draft: false
-outputs:
-  - html
-  - gemtext
-tags:
-  - howto
-slug: vim-column-editing
-footnotes_heading: Footnotes

----
++++

 The visual block mode in Vim lets you edit text simultaneously across adjacent lines, similar to the "Alt-drag" feature in modern editors, but there's more you